Skip to main content

 Additional Program Information

-PURPOSE: The associate degree in Science is intended for those who plan to transfer to a four-year college or university to complete a bachelor of science degree in the natural and physical sciences, mathematics, or computer science.
+PURPOSE: The Associate of Science degree is intended for students planning to transfer to a four-year college or university to complete a Bachelor of Science degree in the natural or physical sciences, mathematics, or computer science.

 ADMISSION REQUIREMENTS: General college curricular admission.